List of unusual dismissals in international cricket

 In cricket, a player is dismissed when they lose their wicket.
 At this point, the batsman must discontinue batting and leave the field permanently.
 A batsman can be dismissed in a number of ways, the most common being bowled, caught, leg before wicket (LBW), stumped, run out and hit wicket.
 Much rarer are hit the ball twice, obstructing the field, retired out and timed out.
 These are regarded by analysts as unusual ways of dismissals in cricket, where the bowler is denied any credit.
 Handled the ball was a previously a separate method of dismissal, now incorporated into obstructing the field.
-As of September 2017, there have been twenty-two instances of players being dismissed unusually in international cricket: ten in Test cricket, nine in One Day Internationals (ODIs), one in Twenty20 Internationals (T20Is) and two in Women's One Day International cricket.
+As of October 2025, there have been 78 instances of players being dismissed unusually in international cricket: 11 in Test cricket, 12 in One Day Internationals (ODIs), 22 in Twenty20 Internationals (T20Is), 2 in Women's One Day International and 31 in Women's Twenty20 International.

 Test cricket

 In Tests, England batsman Leonard Hutton was the first player to be dismissed for obstructing the field, while playing against South Africa in August 1951.
 Between January 1957 and March 2001, six different players were dismissed for handling the ball, the most common form of an unusual dismissal.
 Sri Lanka cricketers Marvan Atapattu and Mahela Jayawardene are the only Test players to be dismissed retired out, when playing against Bangladesh in 2001.
 Sri Lanka's captain, Sanath Jayasuriya, received strong criticism for the team's act.

+Russell Endean, the South African wicketkeeper, was involved in both of the first two unusual dismissials.
+First came his involvement in Len Hutton's "obstructing the field" dismissal: Endean was prevented from attempting a catch, when Hutton used his bat to prevent the ball landing on his stumps after he had edged it up in the air.
+(Guarding his stumps being the only circumstance in which a ball can legally be hit twice: so Hutton came close to that form of dismissal too, if the umpire had ruled that the ball was not in fact headed towards the wicket.)
+Six years later, in similar circumstances after edging the ball up in the air and seeing it drop towards his stumps, Endean used his free hand instead of his bat to intercept the ball, and was given out "handled ball".
+The second "handled ball" dismissal was more unfortunate: Andrew Hilditch, at the non-striker's end, picked up the stationary ball to hand it back to a fielder, the only instance of a non-striker suffering this dismissal.
+All subsequent instances of "handled the ball" have been more similar to Endean's, with a batsman using his free hand to guard his stumps.

+In December 2023, Mushfiqur Rahim became the first person in test cricket to be dismissed for obstructing the field since the rule for handling the ball was subsumed into this law in October 2017.